shrinerb/shrine/doc/plugins/signature.md

 # Signature

-The `signature` plugin provides the ability to calculate a hash from file content.
+The [`signature`][signature] plugin provides the ability to calculate a hash from file content.
 This hash can be used as a checksum or just as a unique signature for the uploaded file.

 ```rb
 Shrine.plugin :signature